 Local Businesses that provide products or services that are not the same but could satisfy the same customer need.

-Find out what they offer
+Find out what services they offer

 Once you identify your top direct and indirect competitors you’ll want to analyze their complete product line and or service offering and the quality of each.
 You should also note their pricing and any discounts they’re currently offering customers.
 You’ll likely want to track down answers to many other questions such as: